Logbook loans

 How do logbook loans work?

-Once a loan is agreed, you’ll be required to hand over the V5 logbook of your vehicle (hence the name).
+Once a loan is agreed upon, you’ll be required to hand over the V5 logbook of your vehicle (hence the name).
 The lender will then have a “bill of sale” registered with the High Court, which makes it lawful for the lender to repossess your car if you fail to keep up with repayments.

 Although interest-only loans typically make for smaller regular instalments, they are almost always significantly more expensive overall because they involve borrowing more for longer.